Your questions, our answers

 As babies' skin is particularly delicate, we recommend that you seek ladvice of a pediatrician.

-With its 100% natural ingredients, our Savon de Marseille is generally recommended for allergy-prone skin.
 However, we advise you to seek ladvice of a dermatologist to find the product best suited to your skin.

 We recommend you use a wire or a large, sharp, toothless knife that has been run under hot l.